Love in the workplace

-We know that organisations of today have a task on their hands to work out how to engage employees so that they feel they have a great place to work, they work together and respect each other – love the company and love each other!
+We know that organisations of today have a task on their hands to work out how to engage employees so that they feel they have a great place to work.
+A place they work together and respect each other.
+Could they also display love in the workplace and love each other?

 So how can ‘love’ be translated into positive behaviours in the workplace?
-Well it’s not about romance but it is something that has to be worked at and it’s definitely not a ‘one night stand’!
+Well, it’s not about romance but it is something that has to be worked at.
+It’s definitely not a ‘one night stand’!

-Good leaders and managers recognize that a key factor in engaging and motivating employees is to build a purposeful relationship with them over time so that both sides feel that their opinion matters, they have an important role to play in each other’s success and the success of the organization.
-Just in the case of a romantic relationship, investing time and effort is vital in making it work.
+Good leaders and managers recognize that a key factor in engaging and motivating employees is to build a purposeful relationship with them over time.
+So both sides feel that their opinion matters.
+They have an important role to play in each other’s success and the success of the organization.
+Just in the case of a romantic relationship, investing time and effort in creating love in the workplace is vital in making it work.
 Building a great working relationship, engagement and strong leadership means investing in the kind of things that will enrich the employee’s experience of working for the organization; effective communication, consideration of the needs of others, building rapport, showing respect and treating people with dignity.